 The company was set up in 1927 by Jean Hufkens and his brothers as a bicycle factory, that turned into mopeds crafting in 1931.
 That’s all.
 I’m trying to get in touch with Hufkens family, I’ll write a future post about that.

-Unfortunately the back fork is to narrow and needs to be bended about 1,5cm; some say it’s possible, some say “don’t do that!” so I’m looking for more opinions and for somebody that will do that.
+These hubs were produced in Germany from 1994 to 2000.
+More info can be found on this link to the amazing Sheldon Brown’s site.
+Unfortunately, the back fork is to narrow and needs to be bent about 1,5cm; some say it’s possible, some say “don’t do that!” so I’m looking for more opinions and for somebody that will do that.

-Down here an overview of the other parts i got that are are gonna be part of the President 2.0!
+Down here an overview of the other parts I got that are gonna be part of President 2.0!

 Stay in touch while we get lost!
 Follow us on Social Media